4d/docs/website/translated_docs/es/settings/database.md

 #### Autorizar el uso de archivos de datos de sólo lectura

-This option allows configuration of the application operation when opening a locked data file at the operating system level.
-4D includes a mechanism that automatically prevents the opening of a database when its data file, or one of its segments, is locked.
-In this case, when this detection option is activated, 4D displays a warning message and does not open the database:
+Esta opción permite configurar el funcionamiento de la aplicación al abrir un archivo de datos bloqueado a nivel del sistema operativo.
+4D incluye un mecanismo que impide automáticamente la apertura de una base cuando su archivo de datos, o uno de sus segmentos está bloqueado.
+En este caso, cuando se activa esta opción de detección, 4D muestra un mensaje de advertencia y no abre la base:

 ![](assets/en/settings/data-locked.png)

-Unless this option is checked, it is not possible to open a database when its data file is locked (default operation for 4D databases).
+A menos que se marque esta opción, no es posible abrir una base cuando su archivo de datos está bloqueado (funcionamiento por defecto para las bases 4D).

 #### Sobre el bloqueo de archivos

-Locked files can be read but their contents cannot be modified.
+Los archivos bloqueados pueden ser leídos pero su contenido no puede ser modificado.
 For example, files are locked when they are stored on a non-rewritable support (DVD type) or when they are copied from this type of support.
 4D can work in a transparent manner with locked data files, which allows, more particularly, the use of projects stored on DVD.
 However, this operation runs the risk of inadvertent use of a locked data file in which modifications will not be saved.
 This is why by default 4D does not allow databases with a locked data file to be opened.

 ### Temporary Folder Location